btschwartz12/DCU_Config_Tool/README.md

 - **Invalid key name** - In the entry or frequency file, there is an unrecognized key name.
 Ensure that the imported file key's correspond to the keys indicated in the wkst_config.json file.

 - **Incompatible data** - In the entry file, a specified value has an unexpected type.
-Ensure that the value types in the entry file match those indicated in the wkst_config.json file
+Ensure that the value types in the entry file match those indicated in the wkst_config.json file.

 - **Bad frequency data** - During the proccessing of the frequency file, either the data is formatted incorrectly, a required key was not found, or an unexpected value type was parsed.
 Check the format of the imported frequency file, and the required keys in the wkst_config.json file.
 If a spreadsheet is being used, make sure that the headers are in row A, and each row below is a frequency object that has all required keys set.